Compare Cheap Flights to Berlin, Germany

 *Prices on this page are subject to change without notice, perform a search to view live pricing.
 Prices are inclusive of taxes and airline surcharges.
 Webjet fees per flight booking: Webjet Servicing Fee: Domestic $21.95, NZ/Pacific $24.95, International $32.95.
 Booking Price Guarantee: Domestic $12.95, NZ/Pacific $14.95, International $21.95.
 Varying payment fees are included in the price breakdown on Webjet’s checkout page, once your payment method has been selected.

 ^Flight prices are indicative, based on passenger numbers and may vary dependent on your individual flight dates.
-Prices were found by customers on the date in the right hand column labelled "Last Search Update" and may vary.
+Prices were found by customers on the date in the right hand column labelled "Last Updated" and may vary.
 Complete a new search to view live pricing.

-Best time to visit Berlin
+Cheapest time to fly to Berlin

 Currency used in Berlin

 Average Rainfall in Berlin

 Berlin is a city with a long and diverse history, so it’s no wonder its locals fill the streets with vibrant and lively celebrations throughout the year.
 If you’re planning flights to Berlin near Pentecost, you’ll be around for the Carnival of Cultures.
 This four-day event celebrates the cultural diversity in the city and features a colourful street parade.
 More than half a million tourists plan their holiday flights to Berlin around this festival to see the thousands of dancers, artists, and musicians perform.